exyi/diplomka/diplomka/text/4-implementation-5-image-generation.md

 The Polars library must be also installed globally, other dependencies are unnecessary for this script.

 For efficiency, the script is written to process basepairs in batches.
-In a given Parquet table, it identifies all PDB structures, load each structure and generates the image for each basepair in the structure.
+In a given Parquet table, it identifies all PDB structures, loads each structure and generates the image for each basepair in the structure.
 Different PDB structures are processed in parallel if the `--threads=X` option is specified.

 The following steps are applied for each basepair and can be used to replicate a similar view in an interactive PyMOL session.